 There are dining services on some heritage railways and special trains, but these are the only two on conventional timetabled National Rail services.

 By splintered I mean that, unfortunately, it’s not possible to travel between North Wales and South Wales by train without going on an extensive detour through England, which is rather silly.
 I have to agree with the Welsh nationalists on this one (as well as on many other things, it must be said).
-However, it may become closer to possible again if the Camarthen-Aberystwyth line does get rebuilt, as has been variously proposed.
-(I say closer to possible: that would allow you to get from the South to North coasts of Wales by train, but only if you take the heritage Ffestiniog Railway between Porthmadog and Blaenau Ffestiniog, as we did on this trip.
-But it would probably take all day.)
+It may become closer to possible again if the Camarthen-Aberystwyth line does get rebuilt, as has been variously proposed, though it would be all accounts be rather a slow local railway rather than a practical long-distance option.
+(And to get right up to the north coast you’d still need to take the heritage Ffestiniog Railway between Porthmadog and Blaenau Ffestiniog, as we did on this trip.)